Social media is a wasteland of productivity.

 Marketers use social media to grow their businesses.
 Most, however, are wasting their time.

 I’m not saying social media is a bad marketing channel.
-In fact, as you’ve seen in the nutrition site case study, I use platforms such as Facebook to drive tons of quality traffic to my websites.
+In fact, I use platforms such as Facebook to drive tons of quality traffic to my websites.

 Clearly, I’m not the only one.